Departamento-de-Engenharia-Informatica/lei-24-s2-1do-g164/docs/sprintC/us027/01.requirements-engineering/Readme.md

-# US008 - List the vehicles needing the check-up
+# US027 - List all green spaces managed by a GSM

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As a FM, I want to list the vehicles needing the check-up.
+As a GSM, I need to list all green spaces managed by me.

 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**

-> The list must clearly identify the vehicles through: plate number, brand, model, current kms, checkup frequency, kms at last checkup, and the kms the vehicle must have at the next checkup.
+>  The GSM is the person responsible for managing the green spaces in charge of the organization.

 **From the client clarifications:**